Souravgoswami/patched-irb/README.md

 **For testing purpose, call `printenv` and `config` methods.**

-*The history method also yields if a block is given:*
+*The history method also yields if a block is given:*.

     `history { |c| puts c }`